- Beazley PLC is a leading international insurer which specialises in insurance policies that are complex and bespoke.

-It also had a strong balance sheet, with little in the way of operational borrowings and a healthy premium to surplus ratio.
+It also had a strong balance sheet, with little in the way of operational borrowings and a healthy premium-to-surplus ratio.
 If you haven’t heard of that ratio before, it’s the ratio between premiums earned and tangible book value (the “surplus” of tangible assets over liabilities).

 A general rule of thumb is that earned premiums should be less than twice the company’s net tangible assets.
 This suggests the company is writing a prudent amount of new business relative to the balance sheet’s ability to absorb claim losses.
-Beazley’s five-year average premium to surplus ratio was just 1.6, suggesting a prudent level insurance was being written.
+Beazley’s five-year average premium to surplus ratio was just 1.6, suggesting a prudent level of insurance was being written.

 Holding on while Beazley continued to grow

 So Beazley had a good track record of growth and profitability, as well as a strong balance sheet.
 But what happened after it joined the portfolio?